The following instructions are used to connect Dynatrace to your Azure environment to enable cloud infrastructure monitoring.

 Click App registrations in the navigation pane of the selected Active Directory.

-Click Create.
-When the application is created, copy the Application ID, and place it where you can easily retrieve it.
-This becomes your Client ID once you've set up your connection, and is required to configure Dynatrace to connect to your Azure Subscription.
+Click Register.
+When the application is created, copy the Application (client) ID and Directory (tenant) ID, and place it where you can easily retrieve it.
+This ID is required to configure Dynatrace to connect to your Azure account.

 Type a Key description, then select a key duration in the Expires list.

-Click Save at the top of the Keys blade.
-This saves the key and displays the key value in the Value field.
+Click Add to save the new key which displays the key value in the Value field.
 Highlight the value and copy it, and place it where you can easily retrieve it (along with your Client ID).

 Important: This is your only chance to copy this value.
 You can't retrieve the key value after you leave the Key blade.